nafiul-araf/Lab-work/README.md

 # 1. Artificial Neural Network (ANN)
 This neural network model predicts my depression or happiness(Very Good, Good, Normal, Bad, Very Bad) over some features.
 My model gives 94% training accuracy and 91% test accuracy with one hidden layer which have 11 neurons.

+Note that: To see the tensorboard, open .ipynb file in colab.

 # 2. Regression Analysis
 I have used 6 types of regression models to predict my depression or happiness over some features.
 I used information gain method for feature selection.
 The 6 models gave me different train and accuracy and I have selected the best models for my problem.

+Note that: The summary to find the best modles has been added in the last cell of .ipynb file

 # Note: